alrichardbollans/spatial-preposition-annotation-tool-unity3d/Analysis/extra thesis results/readme.md

 * "Modelling the Semantic Variability of Spatial Prepositions in Referring Expressions" (2021)

 see the [thesis-version](https://github.com/alrichardbollans/spatial-preposition-annotation-tool-unity3d/tree/thesis-version) branch or the Leeds Data repository [collection](http://archive.researchdata.leeds.ac.uk/view/collections/Spatial_Prepositions_and_Situated_Dialogue.html).

+Up to date models and analysis can be found [here](https://github.com/alrichardbollans/semantic-analysis-spatial-prepositions).